sriki77/proxy-replacer-maven-plugin/README.md

 We need to implement support to copy other extension proxies like Java and Python.

 Please feel free to contribute the same.
-If you need assistance do get in touch with me [Srikanth Seshadri](sseshadri@apigee.com)
+If you need assistance do get in touch with  [Srikanth Seshadri](sseshadri@apigee.com)  or [Priyanky Thomas](priyanky@apigee.com).

 Acknowledgments
 ------------------------